JosephiusX/Talkative/README.md

         - /views
           - TopicsPage.jsx     : import from components
           - PhrasesPage.jsx    : import from components
+          - index.jsx          : defauld when no info has been entered
           - ErrorPage.jsx      : error page

         - /components